John Hunter Hospital: Overview

 The John Hunter health complex consists of 820 beds in total, and is co-located next to the 174 bed Newcastle Private Hospital, as well as the regional Hunter Area Pathology Service which provides tertiary level pathology testing.
 The complex consists of a single building, which is divided into 694 adult beds and another 126 paediatric beds in the John Hunter Children's Hospital.

 The Royal Newcastle Centre (formerly Royal Newcastle Hospital), opened as an extension wing to the John Hunter Hospital in April 2006, providing 144 of these beds.
 Patients from the Hunter Region and beyond are referred to John Hunter for treatment in a range of specialities.
 The John Hunter Children's Hospital and Royal Newcastle Centre are located within the same building as the John Hunter Hospital.
 Also on the same grounds are Rankin Park Hospital (Rehab), Newcastle Private Hospital and the Hunter Medical Research Institute (HMRI).

-John Hunter Hospital is named for the second governor of New South Wales, a Scottish-born Royal Naval officer John Hunter, who served in office from 1795 to 1800.